Configure Windows Server Failover Cluster on Azure VMware Solution vSAN

 This article focuses on WSFC on Windows Server 2016 and Windows Server 2019.
-Older Windows Server versions are out of mainstream support and so we don't consider them here.
+Unfortunately, older Windows Server versions are out of mainstream support, so we don't consider them here.

-You'll need to first create a WSFC.
-Use the information we provide in this article for the specifics of a WSFC deployment on Azure VMware Solution.
+You'll need first to create a WSFC.
+Then, use the information we provide in this article to specify a WSFC deployment on Azure VMware Solution.

 - Azure VMware Solution environment

 - Microsoft Windows Server OS installation media